 You have to get to Langkawi by ferry at some point.
 There are 3 places where you can catch ferries.
 Kuala Perlis, Kuala Kedah, and Penang.
 So you can choose to take the train to any of these 3 points, then catch a cab to get to the ferry.

 Also, the sleeper train departs at night and arrives early in the morning, from which point you take a cab to the ferry terminal to catch the ferries.

 Langkawi has a good supply of guest houses, hostels, and hotels.
 Here are a few places to give you an idea of what is available if you are planning to visit Langkawi Malaysia.

 Remember to check the reviews and book a place that suits your interests while traveling.

 The Westin Langkawi Resort & Spa

 Rating 8.7, Double rooms starts from $255

-The Westin Langkawi Resort offers accommodation with modern interior with a personal safe, a flat-screen TV, minibar and private bathroom with a bathtub.
+The Westin Langkawi Resort offers accommodation with a modern interior with a personal safe, a flat-screen TV, minibar, and a private bathroom with a bathtub.
 Free WiFi is available.